ChitrarthVasdev/CODSOFT2/README.md

-# codsoft2

-###  CodSoft Artificial Intelligence Internship Projects
+## Artificial Intelligence  Projects

-Welcome to my GitHub repository for the **CodSoft Artificial Intelligence Internship**!
+Welcome to my GitHub repository
 This space showcases hands-on AI projects focused on core concepts and real-world applications:

 1. Rule-Based Chatbot – Built with predefined logic and pattern-matching for interactive conversations.